The following Q&A addresses the effort, roll out, campaign, criteria, evaluation, vetting,

-Q: What are criteria for getting the free assessment?
+Q: What are the criteria for getting the free assessment?

 Practice meets 75% of grant criteria (location, membership, economic hardship, underserved communities etc.)

-Q: Will practices not selected for grants, qualify to free practice transformation assessment?
+Q: Will practices not selected for grants, qualify for free practice transformation assessments?

 A: Yes.
-Depending on practice response (as part of application process), each practice could be eligible for the free assessment.
-The key prerequisite is the practice must have at least one physician LACMA member to qualify.
+Depending on practice response (as part of the application process), each practice could be eligible for the free assessment.
+The key prerequisite is that all physicians in the practice must be LACMA members to qualify.